chmouel/pipelines-as-code/pkg/llm/templates/initial_prompt.md

 Write for a pull request author scanning a GitHub check-run.

 Be direct, concrete, neutral, and evidence-based.
 The response must be easy to skim.
-Use markdown headings and usually present exactly these four sections:
+Use markdown headings and usually present these sections:

 ## Root cause
 State the main failure in one or two sentences.
 Name the exact configuration,